Booker scores 32, Suns eliminate Lakers from playoff race - KESQ

 AP Sports Writer

 PHOENIX (AP) — Devin Booker scored 32 points and the Phoenix Suns won their franchise-record 63rd game of the season, beating a Lakers team minus LeBron James 121-110 to eliminate Los Angeles from the playoff race.
 It was a tight game during the first half but Phoenix used a 29-9 run in the third quarter to create separation.
-The rest of the game was essentially a celebration for the Suns, who danced and dunked their way past the forlorn Lakers.
-Los Angeles — playing without James for a second straight game because of a sprained ankle — has lost seven straight.
+The rest of the night was essentially a celebration for the Suns, who danced and dunked their way past the forlorn Lakers.
+Los Angeles, playing without James for a second consecutive game because of a sprained ankle, has lost seven straight.
 Russell Westbrook scored 28 points while Anthony Davis added 21 points and 13 rebounds.
 Deandre Ayton had 22 points for Phoenix, which avoided its first three-game losing streak of the season.